Fakultät für Angewandte Naturwissenschaften und Mechatronik at the HAW München

 Special features regarding the international orientationInternational activities were significantly intensified in recent years.
 The number of lectures held in English, for example, is steadily increasing, as is the number of students spending periods abroad as part of their degree.
 The many contacts of the teaching staff are helpful in this regard, and so is the close relationship between students and teaching staff, which enables individual support.

-Common partner universities for exchangeCDHAW (Tongji University Shanghai), China; University of Malta, Msida, Malta; Cal Poly, San Luis Obispo, California, USA; University of the Sunshine Coast, Sippy Downs, Australia
+Exchange universities for stay abroadsCDHAW (Tongji University Shanghai), China; University of Malta, Msida, Malta; Cal Poly, San Luis Obispo, California, USA; University of the Sunshine Coast, Sippy Downs, Australia

 Special features regarding the equipmentDue to continuous investments in laboratory equipment and infrastructure, especially research funds, the department has attractive and modern equipment, which is also used for teaching.
 In addition, a 3D printing laboratory has been set up for students, which allows them to gain experience with 3D printing on their own - including for private projects.
 Collective licences give all members of the Munich University of Applied Sciences online access to a large number of databases and specialist literature (e.g. DIN standards, Springer Online) as well as special software.